Rei-SwitchBot/faq/en-us/Hub 3.md

 ### How Much Network Traffic Is Consumed When Using SwitchBot Hub 3?

 SwitchBot Hub 3 uses 159 kB of data traffic per hour.
-When the Hub 3 has been used as a tool to enable the cloud service for the SwitchBot Bluetooth devices, the daily traffic can be calculated as follows.
+When the Hub 3 has been used as a tool to enable the Third-party Service for the SwitchBot Bluetooth devices, the daily traffic can be calculated as follows.
 159 kB x the number of Bluetooth devices x 24 hours For example, if you have two Meters, the daily traffic is: 159kB x 2 x 24 hours.